-Anderson has devoted his career to advancing the mission of non-profit institutions, while creating best practices to insure their development and sustainability.
-He has long sought to address challenges facing the cultural sector, from operational efficiency to programmatic relevance, transparent business practices, community engagement, cultural property ownership disputes, and the impact of digital platforms on communications.
+Anderson has devoted his career to advancing the mission of non-profit cultural institutions, while creating best practices to insure their development and sustainability.
+He has long sought to address challenges facing the cultural sector, from community engagement to programmatic relevance, transparent business practices, cultural property ownership disputes, operational efficiency, and the impact of digital platforms on communications.
 Throughout almost 30 years as an art museum director, he assisted mayors and city governments in improving their cities through the provision of vibrant cultural offerings.

-Since 2015 he has also served as Executive Director of the NewCities Foundation, and Chairman of its affiliated organization, the Global Cultural Districts Network.
-Anderson leads NewCities’s professional staff around the world and liaises with the Board of Directors to address the urgent and important needs of cities on every continent.
-He develops NewCities’s focus on urban innovation, with an emphasis on how place-making and digital platforms can improve the lives of city dwellers internationally.
+Since 2012 he has also served as a Trustee of the NewCities Foundation, and Chairman of its affiliated organization, the Global Cultural Districts Network.
+From 2015-17 Anderson simultaneously led NewCities’s professional staff around the world as its Executive Director to address the urgent and important needs of cities on every continent.

 From 1987 to 2015, Anderson directed art museums in five North American cities: Atlanta, Toronto, New York, Indianapolis, and Dallas.